The pandemic continues to cause unprecedented disruption across industries worldwide.

 Rapid industrialization, along with the constant growth of construction and automotive industries, is the key factor driving the growth of the market.
 There is an increasing demand for polyols and their derivatives from various sectors such as electronics, furniture, packaging and footwear.
 Furthermore, rapidly burgeoning population and their housing requirements are projected to increase the consumption of building materials made-up of polyols such as insulation protective components, exterior panels and housing electronics.
 Insulated houses and buildings aid in the conservation of energy and minimizing the emission of greenhouse gasses.
 Additionally, the increasing demand for polyurethane foams in the automotive industry is also driving the market growth.
 Flexible polyurethane foams, a polyol derivative, are used to make seatings, headrests, arms rests, heating and ventilating headliners in the vehicles.
 Other factors such as the development of bio-based polyols are positively driving the growth of the market as well.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global polyols market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, type, application and industry.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global polyols market, along with forecasts at the global and regional level from 2021-2026.
+Our report has categorized the market based on type, application and industry.

-The report has also analysed the competitive landscape of the market with some of the key players being BASF SE, Royal Dutch Shell Plc, Mitsui Chemicals, Covestro AG, The Dow Chemical Company, Wanhua Chemical Group, Huntsman Corporation, LANXESS AG, Stepan Company, Repsol SA, etc.
+The report has also analysed the competitive landscape of the market with some of the key players being BASF SE, Royal Dutch Shell Plc, Mitsui Chemicals, Covestro AG, The Dow Chemical Company, Wanhua Chemical Group, Huntsman Corporation, LANXESS AG, Stepan Company and Repsol SA, etc.

 REACH OUT TO US

 ( India: +91 120 433 0800 )